Relativistic unitary coupled cluster method for ground-state molecular properties: Result and Discussion

-Table \ref{table:1} summarizes the PDM of the Group II monofluoride molecules (MgF, CaF, SrF, and BaF) in UCC3, qUCCSD, and CCSD Z-vector methods, along with their available experimental data.
-All the calculated values are presented in Debye units.
-To ensure consistency with the Z-vector method, we computed our results using the same molecular geometry, basis set, and cut-off energy as those employed by Pal and co-workers.\cite{haldar2021molecular}
+Table \ref{table:1} summarizes the permanent dipole moments (PDMs) of the Group II monofluoride molecules (MgF, CaF, SrF, and BaF) obtained using the UCC3, qUCCSD, and Z-vector methods, along with available experimental data.
+All calculated values are reported in Debye.
+To ensure consistency with the available Z-vector results, our calculations were performed using the same molecular geometries, basis sets, and cutoff energies as those employed by Pal and co-workers.\cite{haldar2021molecular}

-Figure \ref{fig:my_label1}(a) presents the comparison of UCC3, the qUCCSD method, with the CCSD Z-vector method, and it can be seen that the qUCCSD results show an excellent agreement with the CCSD Z-vector approach.
-Whereas the deviation in the UCC3 method is quite high.
-This discrepancy arises because the qUCCSD method contains a more complete treatment of the single excitation (up to quadratic term in the amplitudes equation), whereas they are linear in the UCC3 amplitude equation.
-For the MgF molecule, both UCC3 and qUCCSD approaches agree remarkably with each other, but the agreement deteriorates as we go down the group.
-In the case of CaF, the UCC3 method shows a deviation of 0.22 Debye from the CCSD Z-vector results, while the deviation from the CCSD Z-vector results is 0.01 Debye for the qUCCSD method.
-Similarly, for SrF, the deviations from the CCSD Z-vector method are 0.39 Debye and 0.03 Debye for UCC3 and qUCCSD, respectively.
-The BaF molecule shows the largest deviation for UCC3 at 0.82 Debye, whereas the qUCCSD method maintains high accuracy with a deviation of just 0.01 Debye.
+Figure \ref{fig:my_label1}(a) compares the UCC3 and qUCCSD results with those obtained using the Z-vector method and shows that the qUCCSD results are in excellent agreement with the Z-vector approach.
+In contrast, the deviation obtained with the UCC3 method is significantly larger.
+This discrepancy arises because the qUCCSD method includes a more complete treatment of single excitations (up to quadratic terms in the amplitude equations), whereas these contributions are linear in the UCC3 amplitude equations.
+For MgF, the UCC3 and qUCCSD approaches agree remarkably well with each other; however, this agreement deteriorates as one moves down the group.
+In the case of CaF, the UCC3 method shows a deviation of 0.22 Debye from the Z-vector result, whereas the corresponding deviation for the qUCCSD method is only 0.01 Debye.
+Similarly, for SrF, the deviations from the CCSD Z-vector method are 0.39 Debye and 0.03 Debye for the UCC3 and qUCCSD, respectively.
+For BaF, the UCC3 method shows the largest deviation, amounting to 0.82 Debye, whereas the qUCCSD method maintains high accuracy with a deviation of only 0.01 Debye.
 These findings demonstrate that the qUCCSD method yields results in excellent agreement with those obtained using the Z-vector approach.

-We have compared our results with experimental measurements for CaF, SrF, and BaF.
+We have compared our results with available experimental measurements for CaF, SrF, and BaF.
 No experimental measurements are available for MgF.
-To assess the accuracy of our results, we compared them with available experimental data, with deviations expressed as percentage errors, denoted by $\delta\%$.
+To assess the accuracy of our results, deviations from the experimental values were expressed as percentage errors, denoted by $\delta\%$ as